dart-lang/site-www/src/_guides/libraries/create-library-packages.md

 ## Importing library files

-When importing a library file from another package, use the the `package:` directive to specify the URI of that file.
+When importing a library file from another package, use the `package:` directive to specify the URI of that file.

 ```dart